Chapter 12:

 “Kugo…”

-“If the threat has been gone for two days, then why the hell were you screaming in my face like I was in trouble?”
+“If there is no trouble, then why the hell are you screaming in my face?"
 I asked.

 She pursed her lips.
 Then, her face lit up.
 “Oh, they paid us the money!” she informed me.

-I had a splitting headache.
-I grit my teeth in pain.
+I had a splitting headache, which caused me to involuntarily grit my teeth in agony.
 “What about the woman?”
 I asked.

 “What woman?”